 The increasing sophistication of robots and their widespread deployment everywhere—from the home, to hospitals, to public spaces, and even to the battlefield—disrupts existing legal regimes and requires new thinking on policy issues.

-In this video at 5:17, Professor Froomkin discusses this conference, and he also elaborates on his areas of research - AI, the Internet, Robots, privacy - and what students interested in these areas should study.
+In this video, Professor Froomkin discusses this conference.
 (Also see Miami Law Magazine article from the 2013 conference, "Robots at War: As Humans Take a Back Seat in Combat, Who is to Blame When Machines Kill?")

 2018 - Stanford Law School